MicrosoftDocs/OfficeDocs-SharePoint/migration/SPO-MigrationAPI-Handling-Trottling.md

 ms.assetid:
 description: "Migration is critical for SPO and is prioritized alongside service availability."
 ---
-# Running Migrations into OneDrive and SharePoint in Office 365: Handling Throttling
+# Running Migrations into OneDrive and SharePoint Online: Throttling

 This document is intended for ISVs migrating content into OneDrive and SharePoint only.